The DEHVILS in the Details: Type Ia Supernova Hubble Residual Comparisons and Mass Step Analysis in the Near-Infrared: Hubble residual scatter and the underlying SALT3-NIR model

-An important finding of \citet{Burns18} is that the stretch-luminosity correlation decreases significantly for redder wavelengths.
+An important finding of \citet{Burns18} is that the stretch-luminosity slope decreases significantly for redder wavelengths.
 This can be seen in tables~1 and 3 of \citet{Burns18} where $P^1$, the first order coefficient to the luminosity correction due to LC stretch, goes from $\sim$0.9 in the optical to $\sim$0.1--0.3 in the NIR.
-This decrease in the stretch-luminosity correlation is also apparent in fig.~2 of \citet{Burns18} where the (color-corrected) $H$-band luminosity as a function of $s_{BV}$ is largely flat for $s_{BV}$ values near 1 (0.8 $<s_{BV}<$ 1.3) while for the same function but with $B$-band, the slope is nonzero.
-The \texttt{BayeSN} \citep{Mandel22,Ward23} LC fitting model has a similar approach where the impact of the $\theta_1$ parameter, their stretch or ``shape" parameter, directly propagates to shifts in magnitude, dependent on wavelength and phase.
+This decrease in the stretch-luminosity slope is also apparent in fig.~2 of \citet{Burns18} where the (color-corrected) $H$-band luminosity as a function of $s_{BV}$ is largely flat for $s_{BV}$ values near 1 (0.8 $<s_{BV}<$ 1.3) while for the same function but with $B$-band, the slope is nonzero.
+The \texttt{BayeSN} \citep{Mandel22,Ward23} LC fitting model has a similar approach where the impact of the $\theta_1$ parameter, their stretch or ``shape'' parameter, directly propagates to shifts in magnitude, dependent on wavelength and phase.

-With the SALT3 model, there is a different conceptual approach where the model surface stretch ($M_1$) component is centered around zero and not a magnitude, unlike for other LC fitting models such as SNooPy \citep{Burns11,Burns14} or \texttt{BayeSN} \citep{Mandel22,Ward23}.
-Independently, the $\alpha$ correlation coefficient achromatically offsets the luminosity of the SN.
-This poses a challenge for how to model a wavelength-dependent stretch-luminosity correlation within SALT3.
+With the SALT model framework, there is a different conceptual approach where the model surface stretch ($M_1$) component is centered around zero and not a magnitude, unlike for other LC fitting models such as SNooPy \citep{Burns11,Burns14} or \texttt{BayeSN} \citep{Mandel22,Ward23}.
+Independently, the $\alpha$ parameter achromatically offsets the luminosity of the SN.
+This poses a challenge for how to model a wavelength-dependent stretch-luminosity slope within the SALT model framework.
 When we fit our data in the NIR while fixing both $x_1$ and $c$ to zero we observe similar, if not better, HR scatter results than in the optical.
-In contrast, when we originally fit our simulated SNe, which were simulated using the SALT3 model and an $\alpha=0.15$, we observed a stark increase in HR scatter for redder wavelengths (HR STD values for $H$-band reached $\sim$0.24 mag) for both the achromatic and dust-based models.
+In contrast, when we originally fit our simulated SNe, which were simulated using the SALT3-NIR model and an $\alpha=0.15$, we observed a stark increase in HR scatter for redder wavelengths (HR STD values for $H$-band reached $\sim$0.24 mag) for both the achromatic and dust-based models.
 Therefore, there is an inconsistency between the data and the simulations.